 Because of a number of cyclical factors, it’s not unusual for Indonesia’s current account deficit to increase during the second quarter of each year.

-However, the deficit’s substantial increase came despite a decelerating economy – something which should be favorable for the current account.
+However, the deficit’s substantial increase came despite a decelerating economy.
+Something which should normally be favorable for any nation’s current account.

-A massive amount of government expenditure allocated to fuel price subsidies is yet another problem for Indonesia.
+Yet another problem for Indonesia is its massive amount of government expenditure allocated to fuel price subsidies.

 President Widodo lowered subsidies, which mostly favor the upper and middle classes.
 Fuel subsidies still account for over 14% of Indonesia’s total state budget though.
 The nation will continue using that money which could otherwise go toward other things.